AlgoFormer: An Efficient Transformer Framework with Algorithmic Structures: Extensions and Further Analysis

--0.5em As described in \citet{soderstrom1974numerical, pan1991improved}, the above update scheme (Newton's method) enjoys superlinear convergence, in contrast to the linear convergence of gradient descent.
-The following theorem states that Newton's method in Equation \eqref{newton_method} can be realized by the AlgoFormer.
+-1em As described in \citet{soderstrom1974numerical, pan1991improved}, the above update scheme (Newton's method) enjoys superlinear convergence, in contrast to the linear convergence of gradient descent.
+The following theorem states that Newton's method in \Eqref{newton_method} can be realized by the AlgoFormer.

-\begin{theorem} There exists a designed AlgoFormer block with $\text{TF}_{\text{pre}}$ (a one-layer two-head transformer), $\text{TF}_{\text{loop}}$ (a one-layer two-head transformer), and $\text{TF}_{\text{post}}$ (a two-layer two-head transformer), that implements Newton's method described by Equation \eqref{newton_method} in solving regression problems. \end{theorem}
+\begin{theorem} There exists a designed AlgoFormer with $\text{TF}_{\text{pre}}$ (a one-layer two-head transformer), $\text{TF}_{\text{loop}}$ (a one-layer two-head transformer), and $\text{TF}_{\text{post}}$ (a two-layer two-head transformer), that implements Newton's method described by \Eqref{newton_method} in solving regression problems.
+The emulation of each step is not exact, as there is some error introduced in each step.
+However, the error can be made arbitrarily close to zero by increasing the temperature of the softmax and adjusting another free parameter, neither of which affects the size of the network. \end{theorem}

 \textbf{Remarks}.
 The proof can be found in Appendix \ref{appendix_proof_newton}.
 The pre-transformer performs preparative tasks, such as copying from neighboring tokens.
 The looped-transformer is responsible for updating and calculating $\bm{M}_{k} \bm{x}_{i}$ for each token $\bm{x}_{i}$ at every step $k$.
-The post-transformer compute the final estimated weight $\bm{w}_{T}^{\text {Newton }}$ and outputs the desired the results $\bm{w}_{T}^{\text {Newton} \top} \bm{x}_{\text{test}}$, where $T$ is the iteration number in Equations \eqref{algoformer} and \eqref{newton_method}.
+The post-transformer compute the final estimated weight $\bm{w}_{T}^{\text {Newton }}$ and outputs the desired the results $\bm{w}_{T}^{\text {Newton} \top} \bm{x}_{\text{test}}$, where $T$ is the iteration number in \Eqref{algoformer} and \Eqref{newton_method}.
 In a related study by \citet{fu2023transformers}, similar topics are explored, indicating that transformers exactly perform higher-order optimization algorithms.
 However, our transformer architectures differ, and technical details are distinct.
-Empirically, as shown in Section \ref{exp:smarter} and Appendix \ref{appendix:newton}, we find that the transformer is smarter compared to some human-designed algorithms, such as Newton's method.